davidvoler/polyglots/TASKS.md

 ### UI

-- [Implemented] In Course let's create a new Generate with AI page - this page should lead us to a wizard like page with the following steps
+- [Done] In Course let's create a new Generate with AI page - this page should lead us to a wizard like page with the following steps
-- [Implemented] Select options - for the generator - This options are CourseTemplate in gereators.course_template
+- [Done] Select options - for the generator - This options are CourseTemplate in gereators.course_template
-- [ ] Select words - you will get a list of words and you can reorder them, remove some
+- [Done] Select words - you will get a list of words and you can reorder them, remove some

+Closing 2.6 26.12.2025

+Done

+- look and feel for the course generation wizard
+- select words
+- changed the word collection in content_row

+## Step 2.7 - Better design the course generation wizard
+Starting stage 2.7  - 26.12.2025

+## Step 2.8 - Implement the design of 2.7

+### UI
 - [ ] Run generate - this process will take time - show some progress bar
 - [ ] Review results - see module lesson and sentences
 - [ ] Edit results - Remove sentences, change order of sentences lessons modules.
 - [ ] Some course will require writing or generate with AI - allow editing manually or mark for generation
 - [ ] Run generate lessons (with AI)
 - [ ] Last stage - the generation is complete - now we can view the course and continue editing

 ### Data
 - [ ] test hebrew